Some of the offers below are no longer available and may be out of date.

-- $1,500 spent on utility bills, groceries, gas and other purchases
+- $1,350 spent on utility bills, gas and other purchases

 With the Capital One Venture, figuring out how much you would earn in rewards is easy.
 With 2X miles for each dollar you spend, $2,000 in monthly spending would result in 4,000 miles per month and 48,000 miles by the end of the year.

-With the Chase Sapphire Preferred, on the other hand, you would earn 1,000 points on travel and dining and 1,500 points on regular spending each month.
-This means you would end each month with 2,500 points, and that you would have only 30,000 points at the end of the year.
+With the Chase Sapphire Preferred, on the other hand, you would earn 600 points on dining, 750 points on travel (if you booked through Chase Ultimate Rewards), 900 points on groceries (if you made your purchases online and didn’t shop at Walmart, Target or wholesale clubs), and 1,350 points on regular spending each month.
+This means you would end each month with 3,600 points, and that you would have only 43,200 points at the end of the year.

 Why should you get the Chase Sapphire Preferred?

-At the end of the day, the Chase Sapphire Preferred is a good rewards card whether you travel or not.
-You can earn 2X points on travel and dining and 1X points on everything else, and the bonus on this card is as high as it has ever been.
+With so many bonus categories, the Chase Sapphire Preferred is a good rewards card whether you travel often or not.
+You can earn 5X points on travel booked through Chase Ultimate Rewards, 3X on online grocery purchases (excluding Walmart, Target and wholesale clubs), 3X on dining, 3X on select streaming services, and 1X on everything else.
 When it comes to using your rewards, you can cash them in for a lot more than travel as well.

 Here are some additional reasons to consider signing up.